davidzhutoronto/oop224-hospital-app/README.md

 goodbye!
 ```
 ## ms1Tester.cpp Execution Sample
-> Use these data entry for your submission.
+> Use these data entry for your

+mission.
 ```Text
 Menu tester -----------------------------------------
 Tester Options menu: